ahadik/Tabulous/setup.md

 Install the latest version of node and set it to be used Install pm2 globally
-Add the server's IP address to ecosystem.json
+Add the server's IP address to ecosystem.json run the deploy pm2 command with the setup keyword run the deploy pm